Sparse and Low-Rank Matrix Decomposition for Automatic Target Detection in Hyperspectral Imagery: Related works

-In the earliest models using low rank matrix to represent background \cite{Candes11, NIPS2009_3704, SPCPCandes}, no prior knowledge on the target was considered.
-In some applications such as Speech enhancement and hyperspectral imagery, we may expect some prior information about the target of interest and which can be provided to the user.
+In the earliest models using a low-rank matrix to represent background \cite{Candes11, NIPS2009_3704, SPCPCandes}, no prior knowledge on the target was considered.
+In some applications, such as speech enhancement and hyperspectral imagery, we may expect some prior information about the target of interest, which can be provided to the user.
 Thus, incorporating this information about the target into the separation scheme in the general RPCA model should allow us to potentially improve the target extraction performance.
-For example, in \cite{6701883, 7740039}, the authors proposed a Speech enhancement system by exploiting the knowledge about the likely form of the targeted speech.
+For example, Chen and Ellis \cite{6701883} and Sun and Qin \cite{7740039} proposed a speech enhancement system by exploiting the knowledge about the likely form of the targeted speech.
 This was accomplished by factorizing the sparse component from RPCA into the product of a dictionary of target speech templates and a sparse activation matrix.
 The proposed methods in \cite{6701883} and \cite{7740039} typically differ on how the fixed target dictionary of speech spectral templates is constructed.
-Our model separation in section \ref{sec:Maincontribution} is very related to \cite{6701883, 7740039}.
-In real world hyperspectral imagery, the prior target information may not be only related to its spatial properties (e.g. size, shape, texture) and which is usually not at our disposal, but to its spectral shape signature.
-The latter usually hinges on the nature of the given HSI where the spectra of the targets of interests present have been already measured by some laboratories or with some hand-held spectrometers. \\ In addition, by using physical models and the MORTRAN atmospheric modeling program \cite{Berk89}, a number of samples for a specific target can be generated under various atmospheric conditions. \\ \\ Now we provide a rapid overview of the SRBBH detector that will be used for evaluation throughout the experiments later:
+Our model separation in section \ref{sec:Maincontribution} is very related to \cite{6701883} and \cite{7740039}.
+In real-world hyperspectral imagery, the prior target information may not be only related to its spatial properties (e.g. size, shape, and texture), which is usually not at our disposal, but also to its spectral shape signature.
+The latter usually hinges on the nature of the given HSI where the spectra of the targets of interests present have been already measured by some laboratories or with some handheld spectrometers.

+In addition, by using physical models and the MODTRAN atmospheric modeling program \cite{Berk89}, a number of samples for a specific target can be generated under various atmospheric conditions.

+Now, we provide an overview of the SRBBH detector that will be used for evaluation throughout the experiments later.